liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent Highlights:
+* 2026.07 - Invited to serve as an Associate Editor of [IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)](https://cis.ieee.org/publications/t-emerging-topics-in-ci).
+Please consider submitting papers to IEEE TETCI.
 * 2026.07 - Joint appointment as Assistant Professor of the Thrust of Artificial Intelligence, Information Hub, HKUST (GZ).
 * 2026.06 - Invited to serve on the TPC of [The 22nd International Conference on Mobility, Sensing and Networking (MSN 2026)](https://ieee-msn.org/2026/).
 Please consider submitting.
 * 2026.05 - Our paper "Orchestrating Reasoning and Reaction: An Asynchronous Hierarchical Framework for LLM-driven Traffic Signal Control” has been accepted by [ACM KDD 2026](https://kdd2026.kdd.org/).
 Congrats to Fansheng and Jiyu. 🎉